Vertexvis/vertex-web-sdk/README.md

 These examples make use of more modern EcmaScript features.
 You'll need a browser that supports ES modules.
 Most modern browsers (Chrome, Edge, Firefox, Safari) support these features.

 - Run `yarn examples:start` to spin up a local development environment.
-- Open your browser to <http://localhost:8080> to browse the examples.
-The development environment supports live refresh, so any changes you make the examples will automatically refresh your browser.
+- Open your browser to <http://localhost:8080/examples/> to browse the examples.
+Changes you make to examples should automatically refresh in your browser.

-### Contributing Examples

-We provide a script that you can run to create a new example.
-Run `yarn examples:scaffold [name]` to create a new example.
+- Because the dev server runs from the repository root, examples can also be modified to reference local package build output such as `/packages/viewer/dist/...`.

 ## Building